temporalio/documentation/docs/application-development-guide.md

 <TabItem value="go">

-Workflow Definition code cannot directly do the following:
+In Go, Workflow Definition code cannot directly do the following:

 - Iterate over maps using `range`, because with `range` the order of the map's iteration is randomized.
   Instead you can collect the keys of the map, sort them, and then iterate over the sorted keys to access the map.